 Driving can be dangerous in Miami, and it is made worse by aggressive drivers and road rage incidents.
 If another driver tries to run you off the road or intentionally crashes into you, it can result in a horrific car crash.
 When you’re involved in a road rage car accident or another crash caused by aggressive driving, talk to a car accident attorney about your options to sue.
 Miami car accident lawyer Prosper Shaked explains how you can sue for a road rage car accident.
-For a free consultation on your Miami car accident case, contact The Law Offices of Prosper Shaked today.
+For a free consultation on your Miami car accident case, contact Prosper Shaked Accident Injury Attorneys PA today.

 Aggressive Driving and Road Rage Car Accidents

 Miami drivers are responsible for their driving, no matter how upset they are.
-Being angered by another driver’s decisions on the road does not give them an excuse to drive dangerously or to pressure other drivers on the road.
+Being angered by another driver’s decisions on Miami’s most dangerous roads does not give them an excuse to drive dangerously or to pressure other drivers on the road.
 In keeping with the rules of the road, an aggressive or angry driver is still responsible for their actions behind the wheel and can be held liable for any accidents or injuries they cause.

 Fault in a car accident is determined according to traffic laws and the duties that drivers owe each other.
 In general, there is a duty that drivers use the proper care and skill that a reasonable driver would use.
 In addition, there is a duty to follow traffic laws, such as speed limit regulations, stop signs, traffic lights, yield signs, rules for signaling before turns, and other traffic rules.
 When a driver fails to drive with the proper care or skill, or if they violate any traffic rules, a court could find them responsible for the accident.